bryson1221/bryson1221.github.io/_posts/2019-04-14-professional-self-assessment.md

 CS-310 taught me how to use GitHub, Git, and Bitbucket as well.
 Without this class, I would have had an extremely difficult time understanding how push/pull works.

-For the algorithms and data structures portion of the project, I created an optimizer that can be applied to fantasy sports.
-This optimizer was fueled by class CS-260: Data Structures and Algorithms.
-I learned how to parse CSV's, binary tree algorithms, hashing algorithms, and encryption in the form of digital signatures.
+For the algorithms and data structures portion of the project, I am expanding the complexity of a Quiz Game I created when I first began taking classes at SNHU.
+The game is very basic and does not contain much substance.
+I will be dramatically improving the complexity of this game by adding a timer, difficulty level selection, scoring system, graphics, leaderboard, and categories to select from.

 This showcases my ability in Python and understanding of how to apply algorithms and data structures.

-For the databases portion of the final project, I created a Discord bot.
-This bot pulls from a database I created to allow functionality.
-The class DAD-220 taught me how to create structured database environments that incorporate basic processing functionality and allow for data management, data manipulation, and data analysis.
+For the databases portion of the final project, I am performing CRUD operations within my SQLite Database.
+This database consists of statistics from the PGA for the 2022 season.
+I will be creating a new golfer and inserting stats, reading into stats to determine which are the most influential to a golfers' success, updating the database with additional stats, deleting data that proves to be less relevant, and cleaning up the database to make it readable.

-This Discord Bot shows my ability to incorporate data mining, task automation, and server security.
+I will also be adding a security feature that will protect this data.

 ### Project Links